 The most ridiculously tender and moist on the inside, crispy and crunchy on the outside vegan chicken you ever had.
 Your family isn’t going to believe the flavor and texture!

 Listen, alright?
 There are plenty of times when crispy fried tofu is good enough…

 But when you want to make proper vegan wings and breasts that will absolutely blow your mind, this is the recipe you want to follow!
-Rejoice too, because this vegan fried chicken can be easily turned into buffalo wings, plant-based Korean fried chicken with gochujang glaze, and even vegan chicken parm
+Rejoice too, because this vegan fried chicken can be easily turned into buffalo wings, plant-based Korean fried chicken with gochujang glaze, and even drizzled with Middle Eastern hot sauce.

 Crispy buttermilk-tasting crunch perfectly encapsulated the moist, meaty seitan inside.

 What are you waiting for!
 Grab some pickles, pickled burdock, or Korean cucumber salad.
 Grab your favorite dipping sauce, (whip up some of my bomb elotes💣🌽 too if you want), because this is the recipe that is going to upgrade your vegan wings forevaaaarrrhhhh.

 🥰Why you are going to adore the ever-loving heck outta this recipe

 - The buttermilk marinade which tenderizes the seitan and imparts great flavor serves double duty in the battering process, so this recipe is a snap to throw together.

 - The pickle juice tang in the vegan buttermilk helps penetrate the seitan with extra flavor and moisture.